 I’m sure some of you who also live far away are wondering if it’s worth the trip and honestly, that’s a hard one to answer.
 For us, it totally was, and I’m so glad we we went.
 It really depends how far away you are (and how much you like or dislike traveling) and how big of a Fixer Upper fan you are.

-Waco was on my bucket list at some point, and Kalen said he’d go with me because he’s awesome. 🙂 We’re kind of just used to road trips at this point, plus we tied it into a Cowboys game for Kalen.
+Waco was on my bucket list at some point, and Kalen said he’d go with me because he’s awesome. 🙂 We’re kind of just used to road trips at this point, plus we tied it into the Cowboys/Packers game.
 (We’ve been to Dallas before so this time it was just a quick stop for the game.)

 If you’re a big fan of Chip and Joanna, it’s really fun to see it all in real life, and it’s fun to walk around the shop and get ideas for decorating your own home.